mongodb/mongo-python-driver/README.rst

 - `backports.pbkdf2 <https://pypi.python.org/pypi/backports.pbkdf2/>`_,
   improves authentication performance with SCRAM-SHA-1, the default authentication mechanism for MongoDB 3.0+.
-It especially improves performance on Python older than 2.7.8, or on Python 3 before Python 3.4.
+It especially improves performance on Python versions older than 2.7.8.
 - `monotonic <https://pypi.python.org/pypi/monotonic>`_ adds support for
   a monotonic clock, which improves reliability in environments where clock adjustments are frequent.
-Not needed in Python 3.3+.
+Not needed in Python 3.

 Additional dependencies are: